ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipes_testing.rst

 It can be run with CMIP5 and CMIP6 models for any duration.
 Several flux variables (W m\ :sup:`-2`\) and up to 6 different model experiments can be handled.
 Each variable needs to be given for each model experiment.
 The same experiments must be given for all models.
-For testing purpose it was reduce to one Model, 4 experiments and one year.
+For testing purpose it was reduce to two models, 3 experiments and one year.
 For a more detailed documentation see :ref: recipes_deangelis15nat